Profit of a single # buying low and selling high def maximumProfit(A): m = 0 for i in range(0, len(A)): for j in range (i + 1, len(A)): m = max(m, A[j] - A[i]) return m # Ethereum daily prices in Dec 2017 ($) prices = [455, 460, 465, 451, 414, 415, 441] print(maximumProfit(prices)) # 27

 # Profit of a single # buying low and selling high def maximumProfit(A): m = 0 for i in range(0, len(A)-1): buy, sell = A[i], max(A[i+1:]) m = max(m, sell-buy) return m # Ethereum daily prices in Dec 2017 ($) prices = [455,460,465,451,414,415,441] print(maximumProfit(prices)) # 27

-Alternative Maximum Profit Algorithm – Linear Runtime
+Maximum Profit Algorithm with Linear Runtime in Python

 def maximumProfit(A): buy, m = 0, 0 for i in range(len(A)): buy = min(buy, A[i]) profit = A[i] - buy m = max(m, profit) return m # Ethereum daily prices in Dec 2017 ($) prices = [455,460,465,451,414,415,441] print(maximumProfit(prices)) # 27